 To learn how to apply security settings to pages, see How to change permissions to view & edit.

 To manage security groups, go to the Admin panel: Users & security section > Security groups page.

 Security Groups are divided into three subtypes and have different options for configuration.
 They are:

 - Security Groups - includes Regular and Active Directory Mapped Groups

 For all types of security groups, clicking the number in the Securing column brings up a list of the pages that the security group has been given explicit permissions on.

 System Security Groups

-There are three system security groups in ThoughtFarmer whose membership cannot be edited.
+There are two system security groups in ThoughtFarmer whose membership cannot be edited.

 All Registered Users

 This security group contains all users that actually have a profile in ThoughtFarmer.
 Anytime a user is created they are automatically added to this group.
 The default page security on a blank install sets the owner of a page with "View & Edit" permissions and All Registered Users with "View only" permissions.
 Once permissions throughout the site are modified this will be dependent on permission inheritance.